 Enter a name for your new region.
 This name should be unique to your system, and specific enough to be easily identifiable when you need to select it to provision an NKS cluster.

 Use the arrow key to select the NKS organization you want to use for provisioning clusters on VMware.

 Optional: If you want to set up Element storage for your region, select it here.

 The registration process will begin, and you will see a message that the Bootstrap VM output will be dumped to a local file.
 Make a note of the bootstrap output file name.

 The progress meter will count up to 100, at which point the registration process is complete, and you are returned to the command line prompt.
 You can read the bootstrap output file to verify that registration completed successfully.

-You can now create a NetApp HCI cluster in your VMware environment.
+You can now create an NKS cluster in your VMware environment.
 Click here for step-by-step instructions.